 BG: So I had to go back inside and talk him into coming.
-You know, I went upstairs and I said “Dee Dee, get over it.
-You know, she’ll sit in the front you’ll sit in the back.
+I went upstairs and I said “Dee Dee, get over it.
+She’ll sit in the front, you’ll sit in the back.
 You’re not coming to see her, you’re coming to see the Ramones, you know.
 Let’s go to the show!”

 AH: Oh, wow.

 BG: He was a very bare, minimal kind of guy.
 Not a possessions guy.
 Anyway, he came with us and it was the first time he’d seen the band in a long time and they kind of reconnected and became friends again.
 He was always, even after he was out of the band, he was writing songs for them.
 And collecting his royalties for them. [laughs]

 BG: But he didn’t live high.
 I mean he had many millions of dollars.

 BG: But he didn’t live extravagantly.
 When he was in Queens he had a Cadillac ‘cause he could.
 But not a lot else.
 You know, you didn’t see him showing up in fancy clothes or restaurants…

 AH: Yeah!
 Like when I saw him right before he died he was like, literally this really shitty little bus, like van.

 AH: That they were touring in.
 Him and a girl, I guess –